NathanHawks/SR1eGameBot/README.md

 ## Misc ##

-  All initiative-related commands are slow.
+  All initiative-related and macro-related commands are a little slow.
+They get faster after the first use.
 The :hourglass_flowing_sand: reaction means it's working on your request.

   Commands are not case-sensitive.
 Go WiLd WitH tHaT.

-  You can find my Patreon at https://patreon.com/nathanhawks if this bot helps your games.
+  You can find my Patreon at https://patreon.com/nathanhawks if this bot helps you game.

 ## Legal